 TEDx talk, "Relapse is Part of Recovery": https://www.youtube.com/watch?v=GVkL3glwL8g

-Hufsa (Huff-suh) is a Muslim woman, social worker, and standup comedian who has schizoaffective disorder.
+Hufsa (Huff-suh) is a Muslim woman, social worker, and standup comedian with mental illness.
 Having transformed from a victim of her illness to a champion of recovery, Hufsa dedicates her life to helping other individuals with mental health diagnoses find treatment, recovery, and peace, as well as change the world's view of mental health.
 She also believes that humor is a powerful tool for social change, thus she incorporates it in her life and work.
 She is in near completion of my Master of Social Work at California State University, Long Beach, and received a B.S. in Chemistry from Harvey Mudd College.

 -TEDx Ranney School, "Relapse is Part of Recovery" (https://www.youtube.com/watch?v=GVkL3glwL8g)